 At present, his civic and volunteer engagement has him actively championing such organizations as Health Sciences North, Big Brothers Big Sisters, Maison McCulloch Hospice, Réseau ACCESS Network, Vitanova Rehabilitation Foundation, St. John Ambulance, Military Families Fund(s), Veterans’ Associations, various refugee organizations, Local Immigration Projects (LIP) and community based multicultural initiatives, to name only a few.
 He has also raised millions of dollars for community based groups and initiatives, including the United Way.

-Recent honours include: Member (Fifth Class) of the Most Exalted Order of the White Elephant (2019) presented by the Kingdom of Thailand, Bell Business Excellence Award – Executive of the Year (2018), Senate of Canada 150 Award (2017), Knight, First Class, of the Order of the White Rose of Finland (2017), National Commendation – Minister of Veterans Affairs (2016), Palliative Care Leadership Award (2016), International Peace Medal – YMCA (2016), the Ontario Medal for Good Citizenship (2014), the Community Builders Award for Excellence (2014), the Queen’s Diamond (2012) and Golden (2002) Jubilee Medals, and Canadian Professor of the Year (1999).
+As a result of his outstanding personal and professional accomplishments, Kevin has been named as the recipient of numerous honours and awards including: Chief of Defence Commendation (2024), Knight of the Order of the Stallion, Presidency of Faso Grand Chancellery of Burkinabe Orders (2021), Member (Fifth Class) of the Most Exalted Order of the White Elephant, Kingdom of Thailand (2019), National Seniors Council, Governor in Council Appointment Governor General (2019), Bell Business Excellence Award – Executive of the Year (2018), Senate of Canada 150 Award (2017), Knight, First Class, of the Order of the White Rose of Finland (2017), National Commendation – Minister of Veterans Affairs (2016), Palliative Care Leadership Award (2016), International Peace Medal – YMCA (2016), the Ontario Medal for Good Citizenship (2014), the Community Builders Award for Excellence (2014), the Queen’s Diamond (2012) and Golden (2002) Jubilee Medals, and Canadian Professor of the Year (1999).
 Kevin is also an Officer in the Order of St. John (2010).
-In 2010 Kevin also became one of few Canadians to be named a Member of the Most Honourable Order of the Crown of Thailand, by the King, for his contributions to international education and humanitarianism.
+In 2010, Kevin also became one of few Canadians to be named a Member of the Most Honourable Order of the Crown of Thailand, by the King, for his contributions to international education and humanitarianism.
 He has also been recognized with numerous citations from local governments, charitable groups and professional organizations.

 Dr. Kevin McCormick, President and Vice-Chancellor